Wilhelm Haas, Phd

 Explore the Haas Lab

 We are specifically interested in mapping changes in the global landscape of protein-protein interactions - the interactome - that occur in cancer cells, and we have shown that dysregulations in the interactome are enabling the prediction of cancer vulnerabilities.
+Another focus in the lab is to develop high-throughput plasma proteome mapping technologies to enable early detection of cancer across multiple cancer types in an unbiased manner.
 We believe that our proteomics technologies have the potential to become a powerful tool in basic and clinical cancer research and may be used to diagnose cancer, predict its susceptibility, and monitor its progression.

 The core technology used in our research group is high-throughput quantitative proteomics enabled through multiplexed mass spectrometry.
 This technology allows us to map the proteome of a cancer cell line or tumor tissue at high throughput.
 Analyzing the proteome maps across a panel of cancer cell lines, we recently made the observation that the concentration of proteins in known complexes are accurately correlated across all analyzed cell lines.
 We showed that protein co-regulation analysis allows the genome-wide mapping of protein-protein interactions with an accuracy ten-times larger than when using co-expression analysis based on RNAseq data.
 We further found that deviations from co-regulation of two interacting proteins in specific cancer cell lines reflect perturbed cellular circuitry, and it remarkably predicts sensitization to therapeutics targeting regulatory modules in the associated pathway.
-We have termed this approach to fast, in-depth characterization of protein-protein interaction landscapes the Interactome MApping by High-throughput quantitative Proteome analysis (IMAHP) technology.
-This novel method has been developed in collaboration with the laboratory of Dr. Cyril Benes at the MGH Cancer Center.
+We have termed this approach to fast, in-depth characterization of protein-protein interaction landscapes interactome dysregulation (DysReg) mapping.
+This novel method has been developed in collaboration with the laboratory of Cyril Benes.
 It enables an interactome-wide mapping of protein-protein interaction dysregulation and inferred cancer vulnerabilities of any cancer sample based on a proteome map that is acquired at high throughput.

 We are further interested in the development and application of high-throughput proteomics methods to globally map protein phosphorylation dynamics in cancer samples and to use the data to specifically identify new kinase targets as cancer vulnerabilities.

-Our goals are to apply this technology to:
+Our goals are to apply these technologies to:

 - identify novel cancer vulnerabilities that direct new treatment strategies